 On the night where Tottenham Hotspur escaped the Bernabéu with a deserved point, and elsewhere Liverpool unleashed all their frustrations onto Maribor, it was the matchup between Manchester City and Napoli that took centre stage.

 The two leaders of their respective leagues met last night in the Champions League, for a bout that would arouse the neutral fans.
-Both Pep Guardiola and Maurizio Sarri stood erect, yet abreast each other along the touchline.
-They waved around their sticks, conducting their teams like a conductor would an orchestra.
+Both Pep Guardiola and Maurizio Sarri stood abreast each other along the touchline where they waved around their sticks, conducting their teams like a conductor would an orchestra.

 However, it was Guardiola’s men that were in tune from early, overwhelming the Italian side with waves of fluid attacks.
 Sarri’s men stuttered, their passing lacking its usual precision, making them prone to errors.
 Guardiola’s men circled in on Napoli like vultures, scoring two quick-fire goals.